Design Considerations for Preventive Conservation in New Heritage Collection Facilities

 5. Loading dock

-Ideally, the largest of the transport trucks used by the institution should be able to back up fully into the loading dock, allowing the external door to close.
+Ideally, the largest of the transport trucks used by the institution should be able to back up fully into the loading dock, leaving room for the external door to be closed.
 This is an excellent feature for security and protection of objects from inclement weather during loading and unloading operations.
 At minimum, an external loading dock with a shelter should be provided.
-Preferably, the dock should have a dock leveller and/or scissor lift.
+Preferably, the dock should have a dock leveller or scissor lift.
 There should be no garbage bins or dumpsters in the loading dock, and all exterior doors should be pest proof.
-The design of the loading dock apron and access routes should facilitate access by the largest of the transport trucks used by the institution and be reflective of the size of the items they may contain.
+The design of the loading dock apron and access routes should facilitate access by the largest transport trucks the institution uses and match the size of the objects they may contain.

 Designation